Kevin Willard: Seton Hall

+Maryland

+Willard led the Terps to an NCAA Tournament bid in his first season as head coach.
+The team beat West Virginia 67–65 in the Round of 64 before losing to Alabama 73–51 in the Round of 32.

 In the 2024–2025 season, Willard led Maryland to a 27–9 record with a 14–6 conference record.
-Maryland earned the 2 seed in the Big Ten Tournament and defeated Illinois in the quarterfinals before losing to Michigan 81–80.
+Maryland earned the second seed in the Big Ten Tournament and defeated Illinois in the quarterfinals before losing to Michigan 81–80.
 Maryland earned a 4-seed in the NCAA Tournament, where Willard led the Terps to their first Sweet Sixteen since 2016.
-At the conclusion of the season, Willard was announced as the new head coach at Villanova, a move that Willard himself received backlash for and that he described as ugly.
-Willard's Villanova tenure would begin with a 66–71 loss to BYU.
+At the conclusion of the season, Willard was announced as the new head coach at Villanova, a move for which he received backlash that he described as ugly.

+Villanova

+Willard's Villanova tenure began with a 66–71 loss to BYU.